Science

 - Staff feel secure in their subject knowledge and can pass their enthusiasm onto the children.

-We have participated in a research project run by UCL/Kings developing a Science Capital approach for primary schools.
-This has helped us adapt our teaching to ensure we start with the children and their experiences, which in turn develops their curiosity and engagement.
+- Science Capital Approach: We participated in a UCL/King's research project to develop a Science Capital approach.
+This has helped us adapt our teaching to start with children's experiences, fostering curiosity and engagement.
 Watch here to see the impact it has had on teaching at our school.
-We seek to develop the science capital of our children and families through the way we plan and implement our curriculum, and through the enrichment activities we offer.

 What is the impact of this?